Frequently Asked Questions about KDES Admissions

 - What about transportation?

-Bus transportation is provided for KDES students within a 15-mile radius of the U.S. Capitol at no cost to the student.
+Bus transportation is provided within a 15-mile radius of the U.S. Capitol at no cost (see service map).
 Students residing outside of the 15-mile radius may still receive transportation services at pick-up and drop-off points within the 15-mile radius.

 - Are immunizations required?